ydahal1/ydahal1/ReadMe.md

-My boss told me to attach two pieces of wood together...
-I totally nailed it!
+I used to think I was indecisive, but now I'm not sure.

 [
-Wed Jul 22 00:41:58 UTC 2026
+Thu Jul 23 00:43:48 UTC 2026
  ]